Civil Code of Lower Canada: Replacement

 From 1888 to 1979, the Code was amended to reflect the various social and commercial changes occurring within Quebec society.
 In 1890, the Parliament of Canada ousted articles 2279–2354 of the Code with the passage of the Bills of Exchange Act.

-Work commenced in 1955 on the revision of the Civil Code of Lower Canada, which eventually led to the passing of a new civil code by the National Assembly of Quebec on 8 December 1991, which came into force as the Civil Code of Quebec on 1 January 1994.
+Work commenced in 1955 on the revision of the Civil Code of Lower Canada, which eventually led to the passage of the Civil Code of Quebec by the National Assembly of Quebec on 8 December 1991, brought into effect on 1 January 1994.

 The repeal of the CCLC did not affect those provisions that affected areas within federal jurisdiction, which continued to be in force in Quebec (insofar as they had not been displaced by other federal Acts) until they were finally repealed by the Parliament of Canada on 1 June 2001.
 The same legislation also provided framework provisions relating to marriage in the Province, that were "to be interpreted as though they formed part of the Civil Code of Québec."